-In Hungary 95% of drinking water abstraction is from groundwater, so drinking water abstraction from surface waters is unique case in Hungary.
-On the Pilot Area there are two waterworks (one is located at Szolnok from Tisza and another is at Balmazújváros from Keleti Main Channel) where drinking water abstraction is from surface water.
-The amount of supplied drinking water by these waterworks is significant, they also serve two big settlements (~200.000 residents).
+In Hungary 95% of drinking water abstraction is from groundwater.
+On the Pilot Area 2 the waterworks are located (at Szolnok from Tisza and at Balmazújváros from Keleti Main Channel) where drinking water abstraction is from surface water.

 2. Basic data about pilot action